abarrows/dotfiles/README.md

 - .phpls
 - .profile
 - .rnd
-- .solargraph
 - .vagrant.d
 - .viminfo
 - .vs-liveshare-keychain
 - .vs-liveshare-settings.json

-1. Address the following to codespaces/dotfile init:

-- [cd ~/ && sh -c "$(curl -fsSL <https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh>)"]
-- Linking failed /usr/local/bin/pathChecker.sh ->
-  /home/codespace/.codespaces/.persistedshare/dotfiles/onboarding_bin/pathChecker.sh
-- ~/.gitconfig already exists but is a regular file or directory

-3. Add global precommit hook.

-.gnupg failed to sign commit data when adding .gitconfig.
-I suspect this has to do with having two entities in git or homebrew managing the GPG functionality.

-1. Create multi-stage build for the second level above.
-IE: Provisioning of 1, 2a (global ide settings, linting of js, css, etc.) then 2b.This will inherit from 2a and will setup all the ruby on rails related IDE settings, linting, etc.
-2. Decide if the workspace level should be language/tech stack specific or application specific.
-3. Add the corresponding cloud machine vs code settings for each linter/tool and double check to ensure there are no other variables that need to accounted for so that a team could reliably use it EXACTLY the same.
+  double check to ensure there are no other variables that need to accounted for so that a team could reliably use it EXACTLY the same.
-4. Document the rest of the linters/tooling

   - Bullet
   - Brakeman
   - Simplecov
   - Rack-mini-profiler
   - Rubocop-performance
   - Rubocop-rails
   - Rubocop-rspec
   - Traceroute
-5. Automate adding iterm profile, keymaps
-6. Automate RBENV installation
-7. Drop zsh plugins from the initial ./install command.

 ## WORKFLOW INFORMATION